MikeMitterer/dart-material-icons/README.md

 This project provides this icon-set for Dart.

 ##What's cool##
-Google original version comes "only" with black or white SVG's. material_icons allows you to **theme** your icons!!!
+Googles original version comes "only" with black or white SVGs.
+**material_icons** allows you to **theme** your icons!!!
-Tested with Chrome, Safari, FF
+Tested with Chrome, Safari, FF.

 ![Screenshot][screenshot]

 ##Usage##
 * Clone the ["purple"][purple] example
 * Open <a href="https://rawgit.com/MikeMitterer/dart-material-icons/master/lib/assets/index.html" target="_blank">[this]</a> page
-* Click on icon you want to include in your project
+* Click on icon that you want to include in your project
 * Copy the **_material-icons.scss** section
-* Past it into your _material-icons.scss
+* Paste it into your _material-icons.scss
 ```css
 @import 'packages/material_icons/assets/action/svg/production/ic_favorite_24px';
 .bg-ic_favorite_24px {